-We ask JW’s and others, who is “prudence” in verse 12 with whom “wisdom” is said to reside?
+Who is “prudence” in verse 12 with whom “wisdom” is said to reside?

 “I, wisdom, dwell with prudence..”
 (Proverbs 8:12)

 At this point, the JW’s and others usually do not have an answer except to ask how we understand these verses.
 Solomon is using a figure of speech called “personification.”
 He attributes the qualities of being a person to Wisdom, Understanding, Prudence in order to make the reading more enjoyable and to have a greater impact.
-This text, therefore is not a literal description of Christ, but a poetic personification of wisdom, poetically saying that God “got” His wisdom before He did anything — i.e., that God has always had wisdom.
+This text, therefore is not a literal description of Christ, but a poetic personification of wisdom, poetically saying that God “got” His wisdom before He did anything — i.e., God has always had wisdom.
 This is obvious throughout Proverbs.
 Consider Chapter 7:4-5.

 “Say to wisdom, “You are my sister,” and to insight, “You are my relative.”
 They will keep you from the adulterous woman, from the wayward woman with her seductive words”